-In January 2022, we entered into an Exclusive License Agreement with the Fred Hutchinson Cancer Center, or Fred Hutch.
-Pursuant to our agreement with Fred Hutch, we obtained an exclusive worldwide license under certain patents related to SyMPL technologies developed and owned by Fred Hutch to develop, make, manufacture, have manufactured, distribute, have distributed, use, research, improve, import, offer to sell and sell and otherwise commercialize products that are covered by such patents.
-Such exclusive license is subject to certain rights retained by Fred Hutch and also the U.S. government.
-The patent rights licensed to us by Fred Hutch consist of two families of patent applications directed to methods of bypassing restriction modification systems in order to more easily introduce xenogeneic DNA.
+In January 2022, we entered into an Exclusive License Agreement with the Fred Hutchinson Cancer Center, or FHCC.
+Pursuant to our agreement with FHCC, we obtained an exclusive worldwide license under certain patents related to SyMPL technologies developed and owned by FHCC to develop, make, manufacture, have manufactured, distribute, have distributed, use, research, improve, import, offer to sell and sell and otherwise commercialize products that are covered by such patents.
+Such exclusive license is subject to certain rights retained by FHCC and also the U.S. government.
+The patent rights licensed to us by FHCC consist of two families of patent applications directed to methods of bypassing restriction modification systems in order to more easily introduce xenogeneic DNA.
 These patents applications and any patents that issue from these applications will allow us to produce more modified microbes for the treatment of disease.
-Our current product candidates do not incorporate the SyMPL technology platform, but we expect that some or all of our future product candidates will do so.
 If issued, these two families will expire in 2037 and 2040, respectively.

-In consideration of the license granted to us under the Fred Hutch license agreement, we paid Fred Hutch a nominal upfront payment.
-In addition, we are required to pay Fred Hutch certain development and commercial milestone payments and running single digit royalty on net sales of the licensed products.
-The Fred Hutch agreement also requires us to reimburse Fred Hutch for the cost of the prosecution and maintenance of the licensed patents.
+In consideration of the license granted to us under the FHCC license agreement, we paid FHCC a nominal upfront payment.
+In addition, we are required to pay FHCC certain development and commercial milestone payments and running royalties on net sales of the licensed products between 1% and 1.25%, depending on the level of net sales.
+The FHCC agreement also requires us to reimburse FHCC for the cost of the prosecution and maintenance of the licensed patents.

-Pursuant to the Fred Hutch license agreement, we are required to use commercially reasonable efforts to bring a licensed product to market through a vigorous and diligent program for exploitation of the licensed patent rights.
-The term of the Fred Hutch license agreement will continue until the later of (i) the expiration of the licensed patents or (ii) ten years from the first sale of a licensed product.
-We may terminate the Fred Hutch license agreement at will at any time upon prior written notice to Fred Hutch.
-Fred Hutch has the right to terminate the Fred Hutch license agreement if we materially breach the agreement and fail to cure such breach within a specified cure period or if we become bankrupt or insolvent.
-For more information related to the intellectual property acquired pursuant to the Fred Hutch license agreement, see the section titled "Business-Licenses and Intellectual Property Rights."
+Pursuant to the FHCC license agreement, we are required to use commercially reasonable efforts to bring a licensed product to market through a vigorous and diligent program for exploitation of the licensed patent rights.
+The term of the FHCC license agreement will continue until the later of (i) the expiration of the licensed patents or (ii) ten years from the first sale of a licensed product.
+We may terminate the FHCC license agreement at will at any time upon prior written notice to FHCC.
+FHCC has the right to terminate the FHCC license agreement if we materially breach the agreement and fail to cure such breach within a specified cure period or if we become bankrupt or insolvent.
+For more information related to the intellectual property acquired pursuant to the FHCC license agreement, see the section titled "Business-Licenses and Intellectual Property Rights."